libretime/libretime/docs/manual/preparing-the-server/index.md

 The server should have at least a 1GHz processor and 1GB of RAM, preferably 2GB RAM or more.
 If you are using a desktop environment and web browser directly on the server you should install at least 2GB RAM, to avoid swapping to disk.

-The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the Airtime library.
+The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the Libretime library.
 A hot-swap RAID array is recommended for media storage, in case of disk failure.
 You should also consider a UPS or other battery-powered system to offer some protection against short-term power failures.

 LibreTime depends on infrastructure and services that need to be configured properly for it to run smoothly.
 This chapter will go through the individual parts of a LibreTime install and help you assess how you need to manage them.